What Matters for Simulation to Online Reinforcement Learning on Real Robots: More Experiments

 \paragraph{Retaining simulation data.} We investigate the effect of retaining data collected during simulation on stability and efficiency in online learning, and compare our results with the warmstart setting of \citet{zhou2025efficient}, which assumes that no offline data can be retained during online learning.
 Specifically, we load the replay buffer used to train the prior policy $\pi_0$ in simulation, initialize $\alpha = 0.5$ and linearly anneal it to $\alpha = 1$ over five episodes, such that only online data is used thereafter.
 The results, shown in \Cref{fig:sim-data-retention}, demonstrate that retaining simulation data substantially improves both learning efficiency and stability.

 This result is expected, since the simulation data acts as a regularizer, biasing minibatches used in the action-value update (\Cref{eq:policy-evaluation}) towards samples with lower approximation error.
-This dampens sharp distribution shifts during learning therefore stabilizing it.
+This dampens sharp distribution shifts during learning, thereby stabilizing learning.
 As $\alpha$ gradually increases to $1$, only real-world data is used in training, ensuring that optimal performance is ultimately obtained on the real robot.